gemini-hlsw/ocs/bundle/edu.gemini.pot/doc/GhostEstimates.md

 Throughout the OCS codebase we assume a single science-target per observation.
 The idea now is to replace this target with an `Asterism`.
 Usages that just want the coordinate at the base position will remain basically unchanged.
 Usages that require target-specific information like magnitude values would need to figure out *which* target to use, or whether to take into account all targets.

-How the general `Asterism` concept might be expressed at Phase 1 vs. Phase 2 and beyond is the subject of the remainder of this document.
+How the general `Asterism` concept might be expressed at Phase 1 vs. Phase 2 and beyond is the subject of the next two sections.

 # Phase 1 Schema / Model / PIT